pv2b/ansible-dhcp-helper/README.md

 written by Simon Kelley <<simon@thekelleys.org.uk>>, who is also the author of dhcp-helper itself.

 The Ansible role itself is written by Per von Zweigbergk <<pvz@pvz.pp.se>>.

+## Notes

+The Ansible role has only been tested on Raspberry Pi OS, but it's likely to work on any modern Debian or Debian-derived Linux distribution, such as Ubuntu.

+It will definitely not work in its current state on any other non-Debian-derived Linux distributions.

 ## Copying